On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Background

-As suggested in \cite{casteras2022hidden}, a natural attempt at compensating for singularities is to relax the boundary condition by taking account of the bulk/surface interaction into model.
+As suggested in \cite{casteras2022hidden}, a natural attempt at compensating for singularities is to relax the boundary condition by taking into account of the bulk/surface interaction.
+This leads to the use of dynamic boundary conditions \cite{knopf2021phase, monsaingeon2021new}, in which the boundary values evolve according to their own differential equations, often coupled with the interior dynamics.

-Before we present the application of the dynamical boundary condition approach to the Kimura model, we first briefly review of the dynamical boundary approach for generalized diffusions in this subsection.
-Consider a bounded domain $\Omega$, and let $\Gamma = \pp \Omega$ be the boundary of $\Omega$.
-Classical PDE models on $\Omega$ often impose Dirichlet, Neumann, and Robin boundary conditions for physical variable $\rho$.
-The basic fundamental assumption behind this is $\rho$ is regular enough (e.g. $\rho \in C^m (\bar{\Omega})$ for some $m$), so we can define $\rho |_{\Gamma}$ as the trace of $\rho$, and we can define the boundary condition in terms of $\rho |_{\Gamma}$.
+Before we present the application of the dynamic boundary condition approach to the Kimura model, we first briefly review the dynamic boundary approach for generalized diffusions in this subsection.
+Consider a bounded domain $\Omega$, and let $\pp \Omega$ be the boundary of $\Omega$.
+Classical PDE models on $\Omega$ often impose Dirichlet, Neumann, and Robin boundary conditions for the physical variable $\rho$.
+The basic fundamental assumption behind this is that $\rho$ is regular enough (e.g. $\rho \in C^m (\bar{\Omega})$ for some $m$), allowing $\rho|_{\pp \Omega}$ to be defined as the trace of $\rho$, and the boundary condition to be specified in terms of $\rho|_{\Gamma}$.
 However, as in the classical Kimura equation, it may not be always possible to take the trace.

-The idea of dynamical boundary condition is to introduce another function $\sigma \in C(\Gamma)$ to describe the surface densities on the boundary, and view the exchange between bulk and surface density as a chemical reaction $\rho \ce{<=>} \sigma$ \cite{knopf2021phase, wang2022some}.
+The idea of dynamic boundary condition is to introduce another function $\sigma \in C(\pp \Omega)$ to describe the surface densities on the boundary, and view the exchange between bulk and surface density as a chemical reaction $\rho \ce{<=>} \sigma$ \cite{knopf2021phase, wang2022some}.
 Due to the mass conservation, $\rho$ and $\sigma$ satisfies

 which leads to the kinematics in Eulerian coordinates